7 Best Home Warranty Companies in Arizona 2025

 Select Home Warranty: Best For Roof Coverage

-Select Home Warranty was founded in 2012 and offers home warranty coverage in all 50 states, making it one of the most accessible home warranty companies around.
+Select Home Warranty was founded in 2012 and offers home warranty coverage in all 50 states, making it one of the most accessible home warranty companies.

-Roof leaks and other roof issues can be among the most expensive home components to get repaired.
+Roof leaks and other roof issues can be among the most expensive home components to repair.

-If you know that your roof is likely to develop issues in the future then Select is your best bet for automatic coverage with any of their plans.
+If your roof is likely to develop issues in the future, Select is your best bet for automatic coverage with any of their plans.

 What Coverage Options Does Select Home Warranty Offer?